sheershak44/erp/README.md

 #### Managing Orders :

 * Accessing Order Management : Select "Manage Orders" from the dashboard page or the ORDERS link in the nav bar to access the Orders Management page .
-Here the 13th March date is getting highlighted in yellow as it shows the current date when the screenshot was captured.
 Here `4` orders are being displayed or listed with their details as they are mock data i.e. hardcoded.